A Sense of Conspiracy: Notes on The Tom Woods Show, Episode 1810

 But Sammeroff overlooks the fact that, in most cases, the legal processes by which someone is removed from office are presided over by the very people who ought to be removed—or, if they are not the ones in charge, their friends, appointees, or agents are well-placed to ensure that they are shielded from full accountability.
 Indeed, it is hard to be “too optimistic” when the playing field is tilted in favor of the criminals.

-The prospect of removing the conspirators from power, then, is just as daunting as teaching Austrian business cycle theory to our next-door neighbor—if not more daunting.
-After all, who among us believes that the state can be an impartial judge in cases in which it has an interest?
+The prospect of removing the conspirators from power, then, is just as daunting as teaching Austrian business cycle theory to our next-door neighbor.
+After all, who believes that the state can be an impartial judge in cases in which it has an interest?
 Statists believe this, of course.
 But consistent libertarians like Sammeroff certainly do not.
 This point somehow escapes Sammeroff.

-Having an interest in outreach strategy, I might add that perhaps one way of getting our friends and neighbors interested in questioning their ideology is to jar loose their statist conditioning by inviting them to contemplate the implications of a proven, real-life conspiracy.
-For instance, if not the Kennedy assassination, take the international human trafficking and prostitution ring managed by Jeffrey Epstein and Ghislaine Maxwell.
+Having an interest in outreach strategy, I should add that perhaps one way of getting our friends and neighbors interested in questioning their statist ideology is to invite them to contemplate the implications of a verifiable, real-life conspiracy.
+If not the assassination of JFK, take, for instance, the international human trafficking and prostitution ring managed by Jeffrey Epstein and Ghislaine Maxwell.
 Drawing out the implications of this conspiracy and the extent to which government officials allowed this ring to operate for as long as it did could be a point of departure for asking more penetrating questions about the nature of the state and the sociopaths who run it.

 Think about it, neighbor.
 Why hasn’t Epstein’s client list been disclosed?
 Why haven’t other co-conspirators been identified and held accountable?
 Why did government officials treat Epstein with kid gloves when he got busted in Florida?
 Why was he then released and allowed to resume his business of prostituting young women and minors?
 And, finally, what does this say about the state and its supposed concerns about justice and protecting vulnerable people?